jonnlai/woolly/README.md

 #### Navigation bar

 The navigation bar is consistent across all the pages allowing the user to navigate the site easily.
-The navigation bar contains the brank name and links to all the sections that the user has access to.
+The navigation bar contains the brand name and links to all the sections that the user has access to.
 When using a smaller device, dropdown hamburger menu is displayed.

 | Navbar                        | Image                                                                          |
 | ---                           | ---                                                                            |